 Now you could stop here if you wanted, but I chose to add more dirt to create some texture on the vase.

 Step 5.
-Spray vase & add dirt.
+Spray the vase & add dirt.

-On the 2nd coat of black spray paint, lightly toss dirt directly onto the wet spray paint.
 There’s really no rhyme or reason here.
 You just spray and toss dirt on the vase until you get a look you’re happy with.
 It’s THAT easy.

 For the dirt, it works best to use dry dirt with a sandy texture – that will give you a fine texture on the upcycled vase.

 Step 6.
-Spray vase with sealer.
+Spray the vase with sealer.

-Once you’re happy, finish with a coat of matte spray sealer.
+The final step is to finish with a coat of matte spray sealer.

 Ta DA!
 Didn’t it turn out so cute?